danchoi/rb_nav/README.markdown

 * `,N` navigate the classes and modules in your project
 * `,n` navigating the methods in the current file

+To change these keymappings, edit the two autocommands at the end of `~/.vim/plugin/rb_nav.vim`.

 Press `TAB` to start autocompletion.